JonesCVBS/graspnet-baseline/README.md

 ### Graspnet
 A modified Demo.py was created and named GraspPointsFromRealsense.py.
-  This modified demo.py is a class that outputs grasping poses with an associated grasp score using the RealSenseCaemraV2 as input.
+  This modified demo.py is a class that outputs grasping poses with an associated grasp score using the RealSenseCameraV2 as input.

 ### Testing
 The file Main_using_urx.py contains the prototype for grasping.
+It uses the urx package to control the ur robot